satya77/Temporal_Tagger_Service/README.md

 This repository provides the source code for the following demo paper:

-### Oline DATEing: A Web Interface for Temporal Annotations
+### Online DATEing: A Web Interface for Temporal Annotations
 Dennis Aumiller*, Satya Almasian*, David Pohl, Michael Gertz
 Institute of Computer Science, Heidelberg University
 To be presented at SIGIR 2022.